Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

   - The `sd_notify()` function call has been added to the main function for sending systemd start-up notifications, since the `ecore_main_loop_begin()` function in EFL no longer calls it.
   - Creating the keymap cache file is now processed before initializing the DRM.
   - A remote surface client check has been added to permit access only to processes with a privileged UID.
-  - A dbus policy check has been added to permit access only to processes with a privileged UID.
+  - A D-Bus policy check has been added to permit access only to processes with a privileged UID.
   - Auxiliary hints have been added for:
     - wm.policy.win.deiconify.update: to support clients which need to defer deiconify rendering.
     - wm.policy.win.iconify.buffer.flush: to support clients which need to change the buffer flush feature use when iconified.